Andrei-Aksionov/TheLastAlgorithmsCourseYouWillNeed/README.md

 Is it indeed the last algorithmic course you will ever need?
 Highly doubt about it.
 The course teaches you the basics, the rest you have to learn yourself by practicing.

 > It's like driving school in a way that it teaches you the basics.
-The remaining stuff that makes you a PRO driver you have to learn on your own: double parking, tailgating, left lane hogging, yelling at other drivers and constantly honking (if you are a New Yorker) :grinning:.
+The remaining attributes of a PRO driver you have to learn on your own: double parking, tailgating, left lane hogging, yelling at other drivers and constantly honking (if you are a New Yorker) :grinning:.

 Have I mentioned that [FrontendMasters.com](https://frontendmasters.com/) provides you a free access to any 5 course of your choice?
 Yes, this algorighms course is for free.
 So what are you waiting for?
 Steady, ready, go ... :runner: